Oldham Adult Musculoskeletal Physio Service

 The link provides more information about specific conditions and exercises to help manage your condition.

-The Pain Toolkit is a simple information booklet that could provide you with some handy tips and skills to support you along the way to managing your pain.
+The Pain Toolkit: this is a simple information booklet that could provide you with some handy tips and skills to support you along the way to managing your pain.

 - 0161 484 1381